raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Performance

-The Raspberry Pi's included in the ESA kits for 2018/19 are Raspberry Pi 3s.
-However the Astro Pis currently on the ISS are the older Raspberry Pi B+.
-Computing performance is always improving and so it shouldn't be a surprise that a Pi 3 is faster and more powerful than a B+.
-You should bear this in mind when writing the code for your experiment: some tasks that involve complicated mathematics or the processing of lots of data, will run more slowly on the Astro Pis on the ISS.
-In particular, using Python libraries like OpenCv (to process images captured with the Pi camera), or ephem (to work out which city the ISS is passing over) will be significantly slower.
+The Raspberry Pis in the ESA kits for Astro Pi 2018/19 are Raspberry Pi 3s.
+However, the Astro Pis currently on the ISS are the older Raspberry Pi model B+.
+A Pi 3 is a new model, and therefore faster and more powerful than a B+.
+You should bear this in mind when writing the code for your experiment: some tasks that need a lot of computing power (e.g. they involve complicated mathematics or the processing of lots of data) will run more slowly on the Astro Pis on the ISS than on your ESA kit Pi.
+In particular, using Python libraries like `OpenCV` (to process images captured with the Pi camera), or `ephem` (to work out which city the ISS is passing over) will be significantly slower on the Astro Pis.

-See the "Test Your Code" section for instructions of how to create a test SD card image which is more representative of the performance of the Astro Pis on the ISS.
+See the "Test your code" section for instructions for creating a test SD card image that is more representative of the performance of the Astro Pis on the ISS.

 ## Write your program